henryzarza/react-training/notes.md

 ## Hooks

 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 Hooks don’t work inside classes — they let you use React without classes.

 Hooks embrace JavaScript closures and avoid introducing React-specific APIs where JavaScript already provides a solution.
 `Don’t call Hooks inside loops, conditions, or nested functions.` Instead, always use Hooks at the top level of your React function.
 By following this rule, you ensure that Hooks are called in the same order each time a component renders.

+The function passed to `useMemo` runs during rendering.
+Don’t do anything there that you wouldn’t normally do while rendering.
+For example, side effects belong in `useEffect`, not `useMemo`.

+Keep in mind that `useRef` doesn’t notify you when its content changes.
+Mutating the `.current` property doesn’t cause a re-render.
+If you want to run some code when React attaches or detaches a ref to a DOM node, you may want to use `a callback ref` instead.

 ### Effect Hook